Takeshi Kevin Musgrave

 Cornell University

-I am a machine-learning developer advocate at Hewlett Packard Enterprise.
+As a machine-learning developer advocate at Hewlett Packard Enterprise, I:

 Picture of Kevin Musgrave